hoffmaao/PolarRover/README.md

 ## Repository layout

-`Electrical/`, `Instruments/`, and `Mechanical/` contain subsystem documentation and specifications. `Software/` has the full drive stack. `examples/` has sample mission files.
+`Electrical/`, `Instruments/`, and `Mechanical/` contain subsystem documentation and specifications. `Software/` has the full drive stack. `Simulator/` holds example missions, generated telemetry, and rendered outputs. `Testing/` has the bench test director — the campaign that takes the system from working in simulation to working on the MTT.

 ## License